-For 2018/19 Walk Bike Nashville is pleased to announce we are the recipients of a Metro Health Dept Community Partnership Fund grant.
-This will allow us focus on four MNPS schools to achieve more walking and cycling to these schools through targeted, focused, programming.
+For 2019/20 Walk Bike Nashville is pleased to announce that we will continue our focus on four MNPS schools to achieve more walking and cycling to these schools through targeted, focused, programming.
 The schools are:

 Sign up for our Quarterly Safe Routes to School Newsletter!

 - Information from the Nashville Metro Planning Organization

 - National Center for Safe Routes to Schools

 - Safe Routes to School District Policy Workbook